-Resolution of cases involving student respondents that have the potential to result in separation from the University
+Resolution of cases involving student respondents that have the potential to result in separation from the University a.
+Preliminary Investigative Report:

-In cases where the Office of Equity determined, based on initial inquiry, that the alleged violation has the potential to result in separation of a respondent from the University (i.e. suspension, degree revocation, expulsion, or group dissolution), and a policy violation was found, the matter will be resolved through the following process.
+In cases where the Office of Equity has determined, based on initial inquiry, that the alleged violation has the potential to result in separation of a respondent from the University (i.e. suspension, degree revocation, expulsion, or group dissolution), the matter will be resolved through the following process.